mixxxdj/manual/source/hardware/controllers/hercules_p32_dj.rst

 -  **Sampler mode**: Press an unlit pad to load the track selected in the library to that sampler.
 Pads are blue when the sampler is loaded but not playing and red when playing.
 Press a blue pad to play the sample from its cue point.
 Press a red pad to jump back to the sample’s cue point.
 Press a red pad with shift to stop a playing sample.
 Press a blue pad with shift to eject a sample.
 Note that samplers are independent from decks; the left grid controls samplers 1-16 and the right grid controls samplers 17-32.
 -  **Sync**: Short press to sync to other deck.
-Press and hold to enable master sync.
+Press and hold to enable sync lock.
 -  **Shift + sync**: toggle quantize
 -  **Shift + cue**: jump to beginning of track and stop
 -  **Shift + play**: toggle reverse playback